About the Inquiry

 The Committee also agreed that SPICe should prepare a Budget briefing (overview of the Medium Term Financial Strategy) and recent trends in spending for ECCLR public bodies and research.

-The Committee has also agreed to write to the Scottish Government and to the ECCLR public bodies seeking information on the main items their budget buys and the evidence they have which demonstrates how their spending over recent years has contributed to relevant national outcomes and preventative spending.
+The Committee also agreed to write to the Scottish Government and to the ECCLR public bodies seeking information on the main items their budget buys and the evidence they have which demonstrates how their spending over recent years has contributed to relevant national outcomes and preventative spending.

 Read evidence received by the Committee